kubernetes-sigs/aws-ebs-csi-driver/CONTRIBUTING.md

 * Docker 17.05+ for releasing

 ### Dependency
 Dependencies are managed through go module.
-To build the project, first turn on go mod using `export GO111MODULE=on`, then build the project using: `make`
+To build the project simply type: `make`

 ### Testing
 * To execute all unit tests, run: `make test`